sys41x4/DDoS-IT-DOWN/README.md

 Both mentioned operating systems and their services being victim of the attack during the process.<br>

-Currently the botnets doesn't spread on it's own through which it is installed, or in botnet vectors.<br>
+Currently the botnets doesn't spread on it's own like worms, on devices which it is installed<br>

 This script has been modified to support concurrency with multiprocessing, during attacks with BOTNET NETWORKS, individually controlled by a **BOTNET MASTER**, identifiable by a particular BOTNET ID assigned to all other BOTNETS during the build process.<br>